Tilix4/OpenPype/website/docs/admin_hosts_blender.md

 :::note
 It works only with `Collections` marked as assets (not with `Objects`), therefore with Blender versions from 3.2.0.

+### Symlink blend files in library
+:::warning
+Works only on Unix systems!
+Cannot ensure correct behaviour with Windows OS.

+To optimize disk usage or files references you might want to use symlinks to versions instead of copying files.
+To do so, enable `Use Symlink` setting.

 ### Import Type
 `Import Type` setting manages the loader associated to published collections marked as assets and how the asset collection will be imported to the blender scene when dropped from the Asset Browser (default `Link`).